BFH-data-driven-waste-management/bi-service/README.md

 The most convenient option is an IDE run configuration; reload the Maven project beforehand if jOOQ sources were just regenerated.

 Expected result:
-- The application responds on a representative endpoint (e.g. `GET http://localhost:8080/api/bins/binmap`) with status `200 OK` and a JSON body containing bin map data.
+- The application responds on a representative endpoint (e.g. `GET http://localhost:8080/api/bins/binmap`) with status `200 OK` and a corresponding JSON body.
 See `/http` for ready-to-use request collections, executable with any compatible HTTP client (e.g. IntelliJ).

 ---
 ## Additional information